 Finally, through a joint statement between the Minister of Telecommunications and Information Society in Ecuador and the new Mayor of the capital of Ecuador, Quito, a project was established to place Quito as the first 100% smart city in Ecuador, to the same standards of important technological cities in the world.

-Take up tech opportunities in Ecuador
+Take up tech and entrepreneurship opportunities in Ecuador

 This is an opportune moment in Ecuador’s development for national and foreign investors who want to undertake technological ventures in Latin America, whether existing or new.